I've spent 30 years building physical things that have to work.

 Offline AI Systems

-Problem: Standard spell checkers fail dyslexic writers — the error patterns are different and the corrections are often wrong.
-Cloud-based AI solved it but was inconsistent and too expensive for daily use.
+Problem: Standard spell checkers fail dyslexic writers.
+The error patterns are different and the corrections are often wrong.
+AI solved it but was inconsistent and too expensive for daily use.

 Built: An offline browser-based system using rule-based processing and regex to check words, learn individual error patterns, and self-correct over time.
 No subscription, no API costs.